How to Clean Shrimp

 Needless to say, this task is sometimes a necessary evil that leads to good things.

-Start with fresh or thawed frozen shrimp in their shells.
+- Start with fresh or thawed frozen shrimp, of any type, in their shells.

 P.S.
 Try not to think about what the “vein” really is.
 Shrimp is completely edible without removing the vein, once cooked.
 Deveining them just makes them look nicer, and eliminates poop-shoot worries from the shrimp’s digestive tract.

-This is my favorite way to make shrimp for shrimp cocktail because they are so bright and flavorful.
+This is my favorite way to make shrimp for shrimp cocktails because they are so bright and flavorful.
 Here are the instructions:

 - Preheat the oven to 400 degrees F.